openhab/openhab-docs/tutorials/migration.md

 common Sitemap issue will be missing icons.
 Browse through your sitemap methodically and identify those entries that have a missing or wrong icon.
-Select an alternative from the [defaults]({{base}}/addons/iconsets/classic/readme.html) or copy the one you were using from openHAB 1.x to the conf/icons/classic folder.
+Select an alternative from the [defaults]({{base}}/addons/iconsets/classic/readme.html) or copy the ones you were using from openHAB 1.x to the conf/icons/classic folder.
+Make sure that icon filenames are lowercase only.
 Both BasicUI and ClassicUI pull their icons from that folder.
 For a sitemap that most closely resembles your current sitemap I recommend using ClassicUI.